thodoris-spyridis/sql_server_bulk_insert/Sql Bulk Insert Project.md

 ### A small simple script to read data from an excel table and distribute them and insert row in multiple tables in  an SQL Server instance

 The real scenario involved a list of possible customers that had to be inserted to a mobile sales app backend.
-The data was more complex and had to update more tables.
-The app has a local database that synchronizes and gets data with a data warehouse in a cloud vm.
-The app dev asked for a certain amount of money, so to cut costs we decided to try to update the new data in the data warehouse with a simple Python script.
+The data was more complex and had to update more tables./ The app has a local database that synchronizes and gets data with a data warehouse in a cloud vm.
+The app dev asked for a certain amount of money,/ so to cut costs we decided to try to update the new data in the data warehouse with a simple Python script.

 To use it first install requirements.txt